 General liability insurance offers protection against many common risks, but it doesn’t cover employee injuries, professional mistakes, or data breaches.
 Finance and accounting business owners should also consider:

-Are you ready to safeguard your accounting firm, auditing business, or other enterprise with general liability insurance?
+Are you ready to safeguard your small financial business with general liability insurance?
 Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
 Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.